somarjez/Flask-Quizera/README.md

+# v1.0
-# 🎓 Quizera: E-Learning Platform for Computer Science Students VERSION 1
+# 🎓 Quizera: E-Learning Platform for Computer Science Students

 > 🚀 An interactive Python-based platform for Computer Science students to **learn, practice, and earn certificates** through structured lessons, quizzes, and exams.
 > Built with **Flask** + **Firebase**.